osmus/teachosm.org/collections/_posts/2022-09-20-internships.md

 *When is the application deadline?* <br>

 No deadline!
-We'll accept applications on a rolling basis throughout the school year.
+We'll accept applications on a rolling basis.
+We encourage you to apply as soon as possible as positions may fill quickly.

 *What are the internship dates?* <br>